polymonster/premake-android-studio/readme.md

 assetdirs
 {
-    "path/to/assets" -- these will go into android asset manager and iside .pkg }
+    "path/to/assets" -- these will go into android asset manager and inside .pkg }

 androidkeystorefile "keystore.jks"